Welcome to Assumption of the Blessed Virgin Parish

 Welcome to our website.
 If you are new to our parish or a visitor, interested in becoming catholic, or returning to practice your faith, or a member of Assumption, we are glad you are visiting our website.
 We will do all that we can to help you.
 For instance visit our Faith Adult web page for information about the above.

-To sign up to be a parishioner of the Assumption of the Blessed Virgin Mary you can submit an online form to get started or download and complete this registration form and return it to the parish secretary.
+To sign up to be a parishioner of the Assumption of the Blessed Virgin Mary you may download and complete this registration form and return it to the parish secretary.

 The Polish and Slovak people settled in Larkin Township in the late 1800s.
 The first church was built in 1914 with two more churches added in later years.

 This completed the construction of the combined three spaces of the church.

 Assumption's facilities are comprised of the church, hall, classrooms (including library and Atrium) and a meeting place including a community coffee area.